Mindtribe/Leash-Debugger/doc/QuickStart.md

 Approach 1 requires the extra step of connecting to the AP using your host machine, but has the advantage that no pre-existing WiFi network is required.
 Both approaches first require us to start Leash Debugger in AP mode.
 To do this:

-* hold down SW3 on the Launchpad while, at the same time, resetting the board.
+* **For the CC3200 LaunchPad:** hold down SW3 on the Launchpad while, at the same time, resetting the board.
 You can let go of SW3 after about a second after you release the reset button.
+* **For the RedBearLab WiFi Mini:** A GPIO pin has been configured to play the role of AP select pin, which you can use with a jumper to select AP or Station mode.
+You will first need to solder a small header onto the board first: please see [the Wiring guide](Wiring.md).

-Initially, the green LED will be steadily blinking (meaning the board is still setting up WiFi).
+Initially, the green LED (orange LED on the RBL WiFi Mini) will be steadily blinking (meaning the board is still setting up WiFi).
 After some time, the green LED should be lit, while repeatedly going briefly off (a long-on, short-off flashing pattern).
 This means Leash Debugger has started in AP mode.
 If you rescan for WiFi networks using your host machine, there should be an access point called "**LeashDebugger**" in the list.
 If you want to use Leash Debugger in AP mode, you can move on and skip to step 4.
 In that case, just make sure to always boot Leash Debugger with SW3 held down, to ensure it always starts in AP mode.

 #### 3.1: Station mode